-My love for Arabic rice dishes is quite deep, and this Chicken Machboos is definitely on my top ten.
-Machboos, also known as Kabsa, is a popular Saudi Arabian rice dish made with either lamb or chicken.
+Chicken Machboos, also known as Kabsa, is a popular rice dish from the Arabian Gulf made with either lamb or chicken.
 The term 'Machboos' or 'kabsa' actually means pressed in Arabic.
-It's actually made in most Gulf countries and has slight variations from region to region.
+It has slight variations from region to region.
 One thing remains common though: use of whole spices, and cooking the meat in the broth/sauce for the rice in order to get even more flavour.

 I first discovered it in Kuwait where I visit quite often since my husband spent a good part of his teenage years there.
 Every time we would eat out at an authentic Kuwaiti restaurant, we would both always order Machboos.
-If you haven't tried it and you love Arabic cuisine...
+If you haven't tried it and you love Arabic cuisine and middle eastern rice dishes...
 I have humbly re-created it for you at home and I love my version of it.
 It's actually pretty easy to make, and it does come together quickly.

 Tips for making the best Machboos